Iseries2090/Practice_Python/README.md

-#First Repo
+# Practicepython.com Problems

-This is a second change.
+This is my attempt at solving exercise problems on Python and updating and using Github.